Ensenada Cruise Port Guide

 The walk from the cruise port to downtown is short, safe, and filled with interesting sights along the malecon (boardwalk)

-5.1 The Walking Route
+5.1 Walking Route Along Malecon

 • Points of interest: Along the way, you’ll pass by the Malecón, a picturesque waterfront promenade offering stunning views of the bay.
 Water fountain, one of four Ensenada Signs, ending at Mercardo Negro, walk right over roads to Papas and Beer.